NcFab/bitcoin-educational-content/courses/btc204/en.md

 ![BTC204](assets/fr/027.webp)

 Think back to the previous chapter.
 I explained why Bitcoin's privacy model was originally based on the separation of user identity from transactions.
-It would therefore be tempting to think that blockchain analysis is useless, since even if we manage to aggregate onchain activities, we can't associate them with a real identity.
+It would therefore be tempting to think that blockchain analysis is useless, since even if we manage to aggregate on-chain activities, we can't associate them with a real identity.

 Theoretically, this statement is correct.
 In the first part of this course, we saw that cryptographic key pairs are used to establish conditions on UTXO.
 In essence, these key pairs divulge no information about the identity of their holders.
 So, even if we manage to group together the activities associated with different key pairs, this tells us nothing about the entity behind these activities.

 ![BTC204](assets/fr/028.webp)

 However, the practical reality is far more complex.
-There are a multitude of behaviors that can link a real identity to onchain activity.
+There are a multitude of behaviors that can link a real identity to on-chain activity.
 In analysis, this is called an entry point, and there are a multitude of them.

 The most common is KYC (*Know Your Customer*).
 If you withdraw your Bitcoins from a regulated platform to one of your personal receiving addresses, then some people are able to link your identity to that address.
 More broadly, an entry point can be any form of interaction between your real life and a Bitcoin transaction.
 For example, if you publish a receiving address on your social networks, this could be an entry point for analysis.
 If you make a payment in Bitcoins to your baker, he will be able to associate your face (part of your identity) with a Bitcoin address.

 These entry points are virtually unavoidable when using Bitcoin.
-Although we may seek to restrict their scope, they will always be present.
+Although we may seek to limit their scope, they will always persist.
 That's why it's crucial to combine methods aimed at preserving your privacy.
-While maintaining a separation between your real identity and your transactions is an interesting approach, it remains insufficient today.
-Indeed, if all your onchain activities can be grouped together, then even the smallest entry point is likely to compromise the single layer of confidentiality you've established.
+While maintaining a separation between your real identity and your transactions is a valuable approach, it remains insufficient today.
+Indeed, if all your on-chain activities can be linked together, then even the smallest entry point is likely to compromise the single layer of confidentiality you've established.

 ![BTC204](assets/fr/029.webp)

 ### Defending yourself against chain analysis

-So we also need to be able to cope with blockchain analysis in our use of Bitcoin.
+So we also need to be equipped to handle blockchain analysis in our use of Bitcoin.
 By doing so, we can minimize the aggregation of our activities and limit the impact of an entry point on our privacy.

 ![BTC204](assets/fr/030.webp)

-What better way to counter blockchain analysis than to learn about the methods used in it?
-If you want to know how to improve your privacy on Bitcoin, you need to understand these methods.
-This will give you a better grasp of techniques such as coinjoin or payjoin (techniques we'll look at in the final parts of the course), and reduce the mistakes you might make.
+What better way to counter blockchain analysis than to learn about the methods it employs?
+If you want to improve your privacy on Bitcoin, you need to understand these techniques.
+This will give you a stronger grasp of tools like CoinJoin or PayJoin (which we'll explore in the final parts of the course), and help reduce the mistakes you might make.

 https://planb.network/tutorials/privacy/on-chain/coinjoin-samourai-wallet-e566803d-ab3f-4d98-9136-5462009262ef
 https://planb.network/fr/tutorials/privacy/on-chain/payjoin-848b6a23-deb2-4c5f-a27e-93e2f842140f